 After testing the usability and feasibility of the product, it is important to gather feedback.
 Feedback is usually received from the users of the prototype and the production team.
 Constructive feedback is critical in the improvement of product design.
 It also gives product designers a better understanding of the product- its functionality, areas of improvement, and safety.

 These 7 steps do not just happen once.
 They may repeat the cycle many times until the final product is perfected.
-It takes tons and tons of time to make a single product so think about all the hard work product designers put in to make sure that their creations are truly useful to us, consumers.
+It takes tons and tons of time to make a single product, so think about all the hard work product designers put in to ensure that their creations are beneficial to us, consumers.